rustic-rs/rustic/config/README.md

 - For some integer values, you cannot even overwrite with the value `0`, e.g. `keep-weekly = 5` in the `[forget]` section of the config file cannot be overwritten by `--keep-weekly 0`.

+## Profiles

+Configuration files can be placed in the user's local config directory, e.g. `~/.config/rustic/`.
+You can use a different config files, e.g. `myconfig.toml` and use the `-P` option to specify the profile name, e.g. `rustic -P myconfig.toml`.
+Examples for different profiles can be found here in the [/config/](/config) directory.

 ## Sections and Attributes

 ### Global Options